jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab1_Modeling_Concepts.md

 Gate-level modeling is useful when a circuit is a simple combination, such as a multiplexer.
 A multiplexer is a simple circuit which connects one of many inputs to an output.
 In this part, you will create a simple 2-to-1 multiplexer and extend the design to multiple bits.
+Here is some useful link for using the [vivado](https://www.xilinx.com/video/hardware/getting-started-with-the-vivado-ide.html).

 ### Part 1-1-1